kj2eo1/intro/README.md

 please do NOT ask me to be friends with you, if it's your needed so be careful with your mind what you talk with me (unless I see you as moot.)

+please accept my apologie for being sensitive like this, I'm not really good at interest with you.

   + ALSO READ THIS!!

-please be careful with your mind to talk with me if you're (last fav) fan, I apologize I'm sensitive that you mention them.
+please be careful with your mind to talk with me if you're (last fav) character's fan, I apologize I'm sensitive that you mention them.

-please do NOT talk shit about (last fav) with me, I told you I'm still SENSITIVE to heard them mentioned.
+please do NOT talk shit about (last fav) with me, I told you I'm still SENSITIVE to heard them mentioned (friends only.)

 please do NOT show me your art if you forgot to remove (last fav).

 please do NOT make excuse for called "ragebait" to me as sensitive, I will easily block you.

 please accept my apologie for being sensitive to see them mentioned.